Don’t have an account?

 - consider the risks and benefits to the patient, and

-- consider the availability, cost, and the importance of appropriately using a valuable, freely given community resource.
+- consider the availability, cost, and the importance of appropriately using a valuable community resource.

 - Transfusion therapy can provide short or long-term support.

-Informed consent should be obtained and documented for all transfusions of blood components in accordance with national standards and guidelines, and local institutional informed consent policies.
+Informed consent should be obtained and documented for all transfusions of blood components in accordance with national Blood Management Standards and guidelines, and local institutional informed consent policies.